andrewrk/groovebasin/README.md

 Music player server with a web-based user interface inspired by Amarok 1.4.

-Run it on a server (such as a 512MB
+Run it on a server connected to some speakers in your home or office.
-[Raspberry Pi](http://www.raspberrypi.org/)) connected to some speakers in your home or office.
 Guests can control the music player by connecting with a laptop, tablet, or smart phone.
 Further, you can stream your music library remotely.

 Groove Basin works with your personal music library; not an external music service.
 Groove Basin will never support DRM content.